TimS120/Landmark_Based_Lane_Detection/README.md

 # 🚗 Landmark-Based Lane Detection Using Traffic Cones (YOLOv8 + RealSense)
+This project was initially designed for the model city, however it is continued with the aim of getting a pipeline for the autonomous driving disciplin of Formula Student.
+Information about model city colloquium are here directly below, information about continued implementation are starting from [here](#formula-student-problem-switch).

 This project implements a cone-based **landmark lane detection system** designed for autonomous navigation in a **model city lab environment**.
 It uses an **Intel RealSense RGB-D camera** and a **custom-trained YOLOv8 model** to detect cones, estimate depth, and form a drivable centerline path in real time.

 # 🧪 Research Question
 How effectively can a landmark-based lane detection system using a RealSense camera and YOLOv8 cone detection generate a reliable drivable path for small autonomous vehicles in a model city environment without relying on traditional lane markings?

 # 📖 Introduction
 Accurate and robust lane detection is a critical component of autonomous vehicle navigation, especially in environments where traditional road markings are unavailable, inconsistent, or purposely excluded.
-In small-scale research setups like model cities—lab environments built for developing and testing autonomous driving algorithms—traditional lane lines are often replaced with simpler landmarks such as colored traffic cones.
+In small-scale research setups like model cities-lab environments built for developing and testing autonomous driving algorithms-traditional lane lines are often replaced with simpler landmarks such as colored traffic cones.

 This project presents a landmark-based lane detection system that leverages YOLOv8 object detection and Intel RealSense RGB-D sensing to identify traffic cones and generate a drivable path.
 The cones act as visual proxies for lane boundaries.
 By combining RGB detection and depth-based 3D localization, the system dynamically pairs cones based on spatial proximity and infers a centerline path in real time.